tarwn/lessthandot-hugo/blogs/content/posts/2009-08-06-how-to-insert-information-into-multiple.md

 Please also take a look at this [article][2] showing how to get ID of the newly inserted record.

 Also, one more word about TRY/CATCH logic in this procedure.
-I took this idea from [Kevin Goff&#8217;s article][3] Touch/Peel/Stand, then Try/Catch/Raise<!--more-->
+I took this idea from [Kevin Goff's article][3] Touch/Peel/Stand, then Try/Catch/Raise<!--more-->

 You can also review this article [Retrieving the Just-Inserted ID of an IDENTITY Column Using a SqlDataSource Control][4] dealing with the similar problem.

 First, I show the whole stored procedure code.
-Don&#8217;t be surprised about the non-normalized data, this is what we were dealing with.
+Don't be surprised about the non-normalized data, this is what we were dealing with.

 sql
 /****** Object:  StoredProcedure [dbo].[PersonInsert]    Script Date: 06/25/2008 15:38:00 ******/